2과 Reading

 Sometimes, you need to pick up the phone.

-Did you really talk ____ my back?
+Did ____ really talk behind my back?

-I want you to apologize ____ me.
+I want ____ to apologize to me.

 This is because misunderstandings can easily happen when you ____

-Then, don’t text ____ Call them instead.
+Then, don’t ____ them.
+Call them instead.